Eng-Raphael/Nodejs-OAuth-github/README.md

 # Nodejs-OAuth-github
-#create .env file in the root directory and insert CLIENT_ID , CLIENT_SECRET ,REDIRECT_URI=http://localhost:3000/auth/github/callback in the file
+#do not forget to insert your CLIENT_ID , CLIENT_SECRET  in the .env file
 #clone the repo
 #run : npm install then node app.js